Heatblur-Simulations/f-4e-manual/README.md

 whenever the contents change.
 <!-- markdown-link-check-enable -->

-To build the PDF locally, use `cargo install mdbook-pdf` first.
+To build the PDF locally, use
+`cargo install --git https://github.com/Heatblur-Simulations/mdbook-pdf` first.
 Then, when running `mdbook build`, the PDF will be created in `book/pdf`.

 ## GH Pages